MicrosoftDocs/altspace-vr/altspace-vr/community/creating-content.md

 # Creating AltspaceVR content

+>[!Important]
+>AltspaceVR is shutting down on March 10, 2023.
+For more information, please visit https://aka.ms/altvr.

 AltspaceVR is an excellent community for developers who want to create and share VR content.
 We want to support and grow that community.

 ## MRE (Mixed Reality Extension) SDK